Nigerian psychedelic rock: The music you need to know

 Enter the Funkees: The band had moved to Lagos from Aba and was in the market for a flashy lead guitarist as EMI Nigeria (an offshoot of the British record label) prepared to send them to London to work on a debut album.
 Sollo joined up as a guitarist in the mold of guitar hero Jimi Hendrix.

-In London the Funkees got heavily into psych rock, and their sound changed as they soaked in the influence of the band the Jimi Hendrix Experience.
+In London the Funkees got heavily into psych rock, and their sound changed as they soaked in the influence of the Jimi Hendrix Experience.
 Sollo and the Funkees became one of the major Afro rock bands in London, sharing the stage with Ofo and the Black Company and Remi Kabaka.
 The group split in 1976, and Sollo joined the Afro-pop supergroup Osibisa.

 Jones, who befriended and sometimes jammed with Sollo in the east during the Biafran war, said the guitarist was destined for the success he found on the Nigerian and international music scene.
 “He was a great guitar player and a really sweet guy.
 He hailed from Ogidi-Ikenga in Idemili (Anambra state); even as a child he played a local flute called the oja.
 His dad was also into traditional music, he was the oti Iba, “drum beater,” in their village.
 He played weddings and funerals.
 So Jake Sollo had music in his veins.”